daskeete/Project_1/README.md

     homes[homes['overpredict'] > 0].count()

 On the chart below any data point above 0 is according to the model overpriced and anything below 0 is underpriced/a good deal.
+It is hard to see but there are exactly 230 points above 0 and 170 points below 0.

 ![](scatter_ask_predict.png)